arangodb/arangodb-php/README.md

 ## Running an AQL query

-To run an AQL query, use the *Statement* class:
+To run an AQL query, use the *Statement* class.

+The method Statement::execute creates a Cursor object which can be used to iterate over the query's result set.

 ```php
     // create a statement to insert 1000 test users